-The Catholic Church: Despite some secularization of Panamanian society, the Catholic Church continues to influence many parts of society, particularly public education (see p.
-3 of Learning and Knowledge).
+The Catholic Church: Despite some secularization of Panamanian society, the Catholic Church continues to influence many parts of society, particularly public education (see Learning and Knowledge).
 Church attendance remains relatively high, with about 44% of surveyed Catholics reporting at least weekly church attendance in 2014.
-While church attendance tends to be higher in cities due to a lack of clergy in rural regions, Panamanians across the country celebrate Catholic holy days, such as Easter and Christmas, with elaborate religious processions and festivals (see p.
-2-3 of Aesthetics and Recreation).
-Further, a Catholic mass remains an important feature of prominent life events, such as weddings and funerals clinics, and numerous charitable organizations that aim to alleviate poverty, engage disenfranchised youth, and provide disaster relief.
+While church attendance tends to be higher in cities due to a lack of clergy in rural regions, Panamanians across the country celebrate Catholic holy days, such as Easter and Christmas, with elaborate religious processions and festivals (see Aesthetics and Recreation).
+Further, a Catholic mass remains an important feature of prominent life events, such as weddings and funerals (see clinics, and numerous charitable organizations that aim to alleviate poverty, engage disenfranchised youth, and provide disaster relief.
 Besides its social influence, the Church also remains involved in the political sphere.
 For example, Catholic leaders advise various political groups on social, civic, and ethical issues affecting Panama.
 Generally, Panamanians tend to believe that the Church plays an important role in maintaining social order and that government policies should promote religious values and beliefs.

-(see p.
-4-5 of Family and Kinship).
+Family and Kinship).
 Catholic clergy sometimes lead prayers or give blessings at public events.